observablehq/plot/README.md

 The default **width** is 640.
 On Observable, the width can be set to the [standard width](https://github.com/observablehq/stdlib/blob/main/README.md#width) to make responsive plots.
 The default **height** is chosen automatically based on the plot’s associated scales; for example, if *y* is linear and there is no *fy* scale, it might be 396.

-The default margins depend on the plot’s axes: for example, **marginTop** and **marginBottom** are at least 30 if there is a corresponding top or bottom *x* axis, and **marginLeft** and **marginRight** are at least 40 if there is a corresponding left or right *y* axis.
-For simplicity’s sake and for consistent layout across plots, margins are not automatically sized to make room for tick labels; instead, shorten your tick labels or increase the margins as needed.
-(In the future, margins may be specified indirectly via a scale property to make it easier to reorient axes without adjusting margins; see [#210](https://github.com/observablehq/plot/issues/210).)
+The default margins depend on the maximum margins of the plot’s constituent [marks](#mark-options).
+While most marks default to zero margins (because they are drawn inside the chart area), Plot’s [axis](#axis) mark has non-zero default margins.
+For example, **marginTop** and **marginBottom** are at least 30 if there is a corresponding top or bottom *x* axis, and **marginLeft** and **marginRight** are at least 40 if there is a corresponding left or right *y* axis.
+For simplicity’s sake and for consistent layout across plots, axis margins are not automatically sized to make room for tick labels; instead, shorten your tick labels or increase the margins as needed.

 The **style** option allows custom styles to override Plot’s defaults.
 It may be specified either as a string of inline styles (*e.g.*, `"color: red;"`, in the same fashion as assigning [*element*.style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style)) or an object of properties (*e.g.*, `{color: "red"}`, in the same fashion as assigning [*element*.style properties](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration)).
 Note that unitless numbers ([quirky lengths](https://www.w3.org/TR/css-values-4/#deprecated-quirky-length)) such as `{padding: 20}` may not supported by some browsers; you should instead specify a string with units such as `{padding: "20px"}`.
 By default, the returned plot has a white background, a max-width of 100%, and the system-ui font.
 Plot’s marks and axes default to [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword), meaning that they will inherit the surrounding content’s color.
 For example, a dark theme: